pluralsight/guides/published/interesting-apis/3-reasons-why-webrtc-will-rock-your-socks/article.md

 We can deploy this static site with a service called Surge with the following steps:
 - open a terminal and navigate to the doctalk folder
 - run 'npm install --global surge' on the terminal
-- run 'surge' on the terminal and hit enter twice... voila!
+- run 'surge' on the terminal, make sure the path is correct, change the domain name of the app to doctalk.surge.sh and hit enter
+- run 'surge --domain https://doctalk.surge.sh' and voila!

 It's deployed!

-Deploy and test it out with friends!
+Here's my link: https://doctalk.surge.sh/.
+If you've been following along, deploy and test it out with friends!

 What use-cases can you think of for WebRTC?
-Post them below, along with any comments or feedback that you may have regarding this tutorial!
+Post them below, along with any comments, feedback, questions, or trouble that you may have regarding this tutorial!